Shred the Moose!

 Visit Moose Mountain

 Ski and Snowboard Area

 Moose Mountain has many south facing runs, allowing for sunny skiing above the inversion every day of the season.
-The average inversion is 20-30 degrees warmer than the flats of the Tanana Valley, and the views are impressive.
-The prevailing cold weather wind in winter is from the northeast, and our southwest facing runs are fully sheltered with tree cover to the top of the mountain.
+The average temperatures are 20-30 degrees warmer than the flats of the Tanana Valley, and the views of the Alaska Range to the south and the White Mountains to the north are inspiring.

 Make the most of your Fairbanks winter

 CLOSED FOR THE SEASON

 |Ages 6 and Under or 80 and Over||

 |1 Day Military / Student / 65 +||

 |1 Day Hiking and Skinning and Rope Tow||